Definition: Courtesy of Wikipedia,

 You’ve been summoned!

 I was asked to participate in my first proper hackathon competition last week.
 You first get the announcement, then you need to decide whether you want to take part, what you want/can do and who the hell will do this with you?
-Here’s what I learnt.
+Here’s what I learned.

 What do I do?